-Reasonable accommodations are made once the Accommodation Intake Form and appropriate documentation is received and an intake meeting has been conducted with AAS.
+Reasonable accommodations are made once the Accommodation Intake Form and appropriate documentation are received and an intake meeting has been conducted with AAS.
 Accommodations are not determined until a student is accepted and enrolled at WCSU; however, AAS recognizes that learning about the accommodations/services offered by an institution can help in the decision making process.
 While AAS will not identify the specific accommodations, we can certainly indicate what may and will not be available.
 Some examples of accommodations include extended time on exams, reduced distraction testing location, and the use of a computer for written exams.
-Services can include academic coaching on topics such as time management, organization and stress management and/or assistive technology instruction.
+Services can include academic coaching on topics such as time management, organization and stress management, and/or assistive technology instruction.
 Coaching sessions are taught through one-on-one and group strategy instruction.

 What role can I play in my student’s education?
 Can I have access to grades, class schedule etc.?

 Students who are over the age of 18 and enrolled in a postsecondary institution are legally recognized as adults and academic and/or disability information cannot be shared with the parent/guardian without written consent from the student.
-Student are responsible for their own accommodation requests and disability-related decisions.
+Students are responsible for their own accommodation requests and disability-related decisions.
 However, students are encouraged to have an open dialogue with their parents/guardians.
-AAS will discuss disability related information with parents if a signed authorization for release of information by the student.
+AAS will discuss disability-related information with parents if a signed authorization for release of information by the student.
 Parents should contact the Registrar’s office to obtain information on non-disability-related information (enrollment, grade information, and academic standing).
 Information will only be released from the Registrar’s office with appropriate authorization.

 AAS provides monthly sessions for prospective students and family members.
 It is recommended that students and family members attend one of these sessions.
-After attending such session, if the student would like to meet individually with AAS staff then a prospective student meeting can be made by calling the office at (203) 837-8225.
+After attending such a session, if the student would like to meet individually with AAS staff then a prospective student meeting can be made by calling the office at (203) 837-8225.
 AAS requires the student to schedule the meeting.

 My student is graduating from high school and may not meet all the requirements to get accepted into WCSU.
 Can AAS help with getting accepted into WCSU?